-Assessment of delivery-to-production was more favourable compared to both the previous month and June 2012.
-Assessment for the production volume in the past three months was more favourable compared to May 2013, as well as compared to June 2012.
-Expectations for the production volume in the next months three are favourable compared to both the previous month and June 2012.
+Assessment of current state of delivery-to-production was less favourable compared to the previous month, while compared to August 2012, it was more favourable (-15.0 in August 2013, i.e. -17.0 in August 2012).
+In August 2013, assessment of the volume of production in the past three months showed was more favourable compared to July 2013, as well as compared to August 2012.
+In August 2013, expectations for the production volume in the next three months are less favourable compared to both the previous month and August 2012 (15.1 in August 2013, i.e. 26.3 in the same month in 2012).

-As regards the number of employees, the expectations in June 2013 for the next three months were more favourable compared to the previous month, while compared to June 2012, they were less favourable.
+As regards the number of employees, the expectations in August 2013 for the next three months are more favourable compared to both the previous month and August 2012 (6.0 in August 2013, compared to 5.8 in August 2012).

-Average utilization of the capacities in June 2013 accounted for 60.9%, being an increase compared to the previous month, when it accounted for 60.8%.
-Compared to June 2012, the utilization of the capacities was higher by 2.8 p.p..
+Average utilization of capacities in August 2013 accounted for 60.7%, being an increase compared to the previous month, when it accounted for 59.6%.
+Compared to August 2012, the utilization of the capacities was higher by 0.4 p.p..

-In June 2013, stocks of raw materials and intermediate goods, as well as on-going procurement of raw materials and intermediate goods, were below and around the average.
-Assessment for the current stocks of ready-made products was more favourable compared to the previous month, while compared to June 2012, it was less favourable.
-In the next 3-month period, according to the assessment of managers, average purchase prices of inputs are expect to decrease and selling prices of ready-made products are also expected to decline.
+In August 2013, stocks of raw materials and intermediate goods, as well as ongoing procurement of raw materials and intermediate goods, were below and around the average.
+Assessment of the current stock of ready-made products was more favourable compared to both the previous month and August 2012.
+In the next 3-month period, according to the assessment of managers, average purchase prices of inputs are expect to increase, while selling prices of ready-made products are expected to retain the same level.

-According to the assessment, following factors limited the most the production volume in June 2013: insufficient foreign demand - 26.2%, insufficient domestic demand - 20.2%, shortage of skilled labour - 10.2%, financial problems - 9.8%, competitive import - 9.1%, uncertainty of economic environment - 8.7%, unclear economic laws - 3.4%, shortage of raw materials - 3.0% and lack of equipment - 2.1%.
+According to the assessment, following factors limited the most the production volume in August 2013: insufficient foreign demand - 26.8%, insufficient domestic demand - 18.7%, shortage of skilled labour - 10.9%, uncertainty of economic environment - 10.2%, financial problems - 9.9%, competitive import - 8.3%, shortage of raw materials - 2.6%, unclear economic laws - 2.3% and lack of equipment - 1.9%.

-In June 2013, less business entities indicated: financial problems, insufficient foreign demand, shortage of skilled labour and lack of equipment, while bigger number of business entities indicated: the insufficient domestic demand, competitive import and unclear economic laws as limiting factor compared to May 2013.
+In August 2013, less business entities indicated: insufficient domestic demand, competitive import, financial problems, shortage of skilled labour, lack of equipment and shortage of raw materials, while bigger number of business entities indicated: insufficient foreign demand, unclear economic laws and uncertain economic surrounding as limiting factor compared to July 2013.
 As regards other factors, there are no significant changes.